jpchateau/Interactive-Image/README.md

 | url         | string  | "https://www.github.com" | Yes      |             | href attribute      |
 | label       | string  | "My webpage"             | No       | `url` value | Name of the webpage |

 ## TODO

 * Make the plugin adaptive to all screens
 * Add audio items
 * Add video items
-* GUI to make hotspots positioning simpler

 ## Contribute

 Feel free to contribute and open some pull requests.
 This jQuery plugin uses [npm](https://www.npmjs.com/) to manage dependencies and [webpack](https://webpack.js.org/) as bundler.
 See the complete contributing guidelines [here](CONTRIBUTING.md).

 ## Alternatives